11 Tips for Enjoying a Traditional Vietnamese Meal

-Vietnamese people usually have three meals a day: breakfast, lunch, and dinner.
-In which lunch and dinner are considered the main meals.
+People in Vietnam usually have three meals a day: breakfast, lunch, and dinner.

-Dinner is the most important meal because this is when family members fully participate, forming a reunion meal.
+Lunch and dinner are considered the main meals.
+Dinner is the most vital because this is when family members fully participate, forming a reunion meal.

 vietnamese meal